Deer Lodge

 Ownership and Winterization

 In 1982, the O’Connor family; founders of Canadian Rocky Mountain Resorts (CRMR); purchased the property.
-Recognising Lake Louise’s shift to a world-class ski destination, they began a major renovation to winterize the structure.
+Recognising Lake Louise’s growth as a major ski destination, they began a major renovation to winterize the structure.
 Reopening in February 1985, Deer Lodge became a year-round retreat with modern insulation and heating while preserving the historic log facades.
 CRMR also operates the Post Hotel, Emerald Lake Lodge, and Buffalo Mountain Lodge.

 Rocky Mountain Cuisine